W. D. Boyce Council: History

+In 2022, the W. D. Boyce Council authorized the sale of two parcels of Ingersoll Scout Reservation totaling about 300 acres.
+This land was sold to fulfill the council's obligation to the national Victims Compensation Trust.
+The parcels included the "far east side" and "cross creek" areas of camp, and consisted mostly of inaccessible wilderness that was seldom utilized for program.

 Cache Lake Scout Camp

 Cache Lake Scout Camp is located at Sand Point Lake Ontario.
 The original high adventure camp that would evolve into Cache Lake Scout Camp was located approximately 70 miles north of International Falls, Minnesota in an abandoned logging camp on Lake of the Woods at Nestor Falls in 1957.
 The camp was moved to Browns Bay in Crane Lake in northern Minnesota approximately 3 years later and named Cache Lake Scout Camp.
 The camp was moved one other time to the north of the Canadian / U.S. border to what is now known as Bach's Bay.
-The history of the creation and evolution of Cache Lake Scout Camp has been reproduced with the author's permission (J.N.
-Bach) at the "Evolution of Cache Lake" website provided.

 Wenasa Quenhotan Lodge

-The council is served by the Wenasa Quenhotan Lodge of the Order of the Arrow, the Boy Scouting program's national honor society.
+The council is served by the Wenasa Quenhotan Lodge of the Order of the Arrow, the honor society of Scouting America.